Tuesday, August 26, 2025

 Siti thinks Mo is caring and sensitive.
 He's generous and spoils her with dinners and holidays.
 But he says she's too heavy, so she works out daily while he tracks her progress.
 She hides eating lunch because it will upset him.
 Mo has a history of anxiety and depression, so she worries upsetting him could make him ill or suicidal.
 His ex cheated on him, and when Siti goes out, he worries she will too.
 Siti quits dance and work socials.
 She misses her friends and fun, but Mo is so good to her!
 And anyway, love means making sacrifices.

-Abuse is a pattern of behavior where one person establishes power over their target.
+Abuse is a pattern of behaviour where one person establishes power over their target.
 They want to control them.
-Sometimes it's about money too, but not always.
+Recognising these dynamics requires specialised knowledge.
+In my practice, I help clients identify these patterns and develop strategies to reclaim their autonomy.

 Although we often focus on how some men abuse women, it is truly an issue that can affect anyone at any time.

 A lot of the research is cultural, focuses on a particular time, or has gender bias.
+I've observed these dynamics in my clinical work, across varied groups and relationships.
 Also, as we change, human dynamics change too.

 In short, there is no 'truth.'
 My view is that the more you know, the more informed your decisions.